-As pro-democracy protesters persist in their fight for freedom in the face of increasing violence from Hong Kong police, actress Liu Yifei (a.k.a.
-Crystal Liu), star of Disney's upcoming live-action Mulan, posted anti-protester sentiment on social media.
+Mulan's official trailer dropped.
+Meanwhile, pro-democracy protesters persist in their fight for freedom in the face of violence from Hong Kong police.

-The image Liu shared on Weibo (China's Twitter-like platform––Twitter is blocked in China) translates to "I support Hong Kong's police, you can beat me up now."
+In August, Liu shared an image on Weibo (China's Twitter-like platform––Twitter is blocked in China) that translates to "I support Hong Kong's police, you can beat me up now."
 These are words of Fu Guohao, a mainland Chinese journalist who was roughed up by protestors after being caught taking close-up pictures of them at the Hong Kong airport and refusing to show his press credentials (the details here are scant as much of the information available is Chinese propaganda).
 Upon returning to China, he has been deemed a hero, and his words have become a rallying cry against pro-democracy Hong Kong protesters.

-Liu's post, which was originally printed in China's state-backed People's Daily, concludes: "What a shame for Hong Kong."
+Liu's post, which was originally printed in China's state-backed People's Daily, concluded: "What a shame for Hong Kong."
 Liu added the hashtag "IAlsoSupportTheHongKongPolice" alongside a heart emoji and a bicep flex.

 The backlash against Liu was immediate, with #BoycottMulan trending in both Hong Kong and the US on Twitter.
 She's been globally criticized for supporting a police force that is currently being accused of human rights violations against protesters by the UN.